-If you’re still not sure on what to tip, venues might give you guidance on what’s appropriate when it comes to amounts.
+Before you decide on what you’re going to allocate for each vendor, be sure to check your contract.
 Amy Shey Jacobs, Creative Director and Founder of Chandelier Events advises, “Check your contract as well.
 Make sure you get clarification on details… For example, that twenty percent administration charge—is that for gratuity or something else?
 And sometimes contracts say they charge per person ‘plus plus’ — ask what that means.
 Is the 1st plus tax and the 2nd plus an administration charge?
 Or maybe it is a tip?
 It’s best to know upfront.”

 Jacobs has another great suggestion, “Ask recently married friends for guidelines, as they know the market rates.”
 She also says that while tipping isn’t mandatory, “it’s always at the discretion of the client, but it’s really important to show appreciation to the vendors that helped perfect your special day.
 A thank you note, along with a gift, even a small token, shows how much you appreciate their hard work.
 It really does go a long way.”